 > count one cup of Thai Saffron rice per person/rice bowl

-> wash the rice in cold water until the water becomes clear.
+> wash the rice in cold water until it runs clear.

 > throw the washed rice in the pan and add cold water.
-1 and 1/4 cup of water for 1 cup of rice; a tiny bit less if making fried rice.
+1 and 1/4 cup of water for 1 cup of rice.

 > cover the pan, bring to a boil, then down to a simmer

-> when all the water is evaporated, which takes around 10 minutes, cut the gas, take the lid off and let the rice steam off for 30 seconds, then separate the grains by tossing the rice about with a fork, gently, and making sure it doesn’t stick to the pan, which it should try to do if it’s been cooked long enough.
-Put the lid back on and let it rest for 3-5 minutes before serving.
+> when all the water is evaporated, which takes around 10 minutes, leave it on the fire for another couple of minutes, until it reaches the right degree of dryness.
+Take the lid off, stir with a fork gently, cut the gas, put the lid back on and let it rest for 3 minutes before serving.
 For fried rice, it is recommended to let the rice go cold before throwing it in the wok.

 Easy as pie.
 Dōmo arigatō gozaimashita.